Redstone Transmission Coil

 When an active steam dynamo cannot emit the energy it generates, it will keep working at its minimum power output (a tenth of its maximum power output).
 Any more energy that is generated in this case is lost.
 This can be resolved by installing an excitation field limiter.

 A steam dynamo emits Redstone Flux from its coil, which points in the direction the dynamo is facing.
 It only emits energy when it is active.
 Fuel and water can enter a steam dynamo through its sides.
 They cannot enter it through the coil, unless transmission coil ducting is installed.

 A steam dynamo may be configured to respond to redstone signals.
 It can be in one of three modes:

 The current mode can be set using the Redstone Control tab in the dynamo’s GUI.

-When a steam dynamo must stop working due to a redstone signal and is still generating energy from a consumed unit of fuel, it will finish generating energy from that unit of fuel before stopping.
+When a steam dynamo is deactivated by a redstone signal and is still generating energy from a consumed unit of fuel, it will finish generating energy from that unit of fuel first.